Archfx/rv32firmware/README.md

 ## Now let's start with the real deal by identifying each step

 clone the full version of the above code from GitHub.
-Contents related to this tutorial are available in the folder **overview** of the repository
+Contents related to this tutorial are available in the folder `tutorial1` of the repository
 ```shell
 git clone https://github.com/Archfx/rv32firmware
 cd rv32firmware/overview